 The word "Hallow" means "one who is holy."
 October 31, the evening before All Saints' Day, became known as All Hallows' Eve, or All Hallow e'en, resulting in today's Halloween.

-Sometimes party guests went to return home after dark and found their buggy hitched to the horse, the buggy on one side of the fence and the horse on the other.
+Sometimes party guests went to return home after dark and found their buggy already hitched to the horse, the buggy on one side of the fence and the horse on the other.

 It was even said that one neighbor who wasn't well liked awoke the following morning shocked to find his hay wagon sitting fully assembled on the peak of his barn roof!